Michal-Sta/MyDoctor/README.md

 - [ ] Chat with the doctor.
 - [ ] Medical documentation accessible only to the doctor with whom the appointment is scheduled.
 - [ ] Email confirmation of appointments.
+- [ ] Sms message with approve
+- [ ] Some Ai - but simple with choose the best doc for ur description

 ## Technologies: